3sztof/aws-iam-protected-api-gateways/README.md

 - Working with AWS V4 Signatures and websocket APIs
 - Guidance / decision matrix for API security mechanism taking into account different use-cases
+- Add more advanced concepts to the demo API Resource Policy (such as conditionals, tags, variables etc)

 ---